shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 * Pandas 2.0.0

 ## Installation (using pip)
-In order to *install* bs4 on the local machine, follow these steps:
+In order to *install* the required packages on the local machine, follow these steps:
 1. Open pip and type:
 ```
 > pip install selenium